Blind-spots of Randomized Benchmarking Under Temporal Correlations: non-Markovian ASF and conditions for Blindness to RB protocol

 On the other hand consider the case where the decay parameters associated with the two Markovian branches are nearly identical, $q_1 \approx q_2=q$.
 In this situation, the ASF reduces to a form that appears indistinguishable from a purely Markovian process with a single decay parameter $q$.
 Nevertheless, the underlying noise remains non-Markovian and can lead to non-trivial effects, which we discuss in Sec.~\ref{Worst case errors}.
 This indicates that for non-Markovian errors with classical memory, if all decay parameters are equal, the ASF is \emph{completely blind} to the underlying non-Markovian correlations.

 As noted earlier, classical memory effects can arise from system-environment interactions where the environment itself is quantum mechanical.
 A natural question, therefore, is whether there exist class of system-environment interactions that generate classical memory noise, which is completely blind to the RB protocol.
+The following theorem provides a sufficient class RB blind Hamiltonian.